microsoft/fluentui/packages/react-label/Spec.md

 ## Sample Code

 The Label component should be simple as shown below.
 It will just need the text to be rendered.
-For the required label, there is a requiredText shorthand slot that will allow to customize the label's required text.
+For the required label, it has the option of being a shorthand slot that will allow to customize the label's required text.
 There also an info shorthand slot that will allow for the information button to be customized, but will require a full popover component and not just text.

 ```tsx
 <Label>Label</Label>